franfabrizio/franfabrizio-dev-blog/content/posts/setting-up-a-traefik-reverse-proxy-for-docker/index.md

 Let's go through this line-by-line.

-* The **global** section tells Traefik to check for new versions (you'll get that Upgrade button on your dashboard like in the screenshot above).
+* The **global** section tells Traefik to check for new versions (you'll get that Upgrade button on your dashboard like in the screenshot below).
 I also choose to turn off sending anonymous usage stats to Traefik.
 * The **entryPoints** section tells Traefik to listen for HTTP protocol on port 80.
-Remember earlier we opened port 80 on the docker host to the container.
+Later we will publish port 80 to the docker host so Traefik can receive requests.
 * The **api** section turns on the Dashboard (port 8080 by default) and allows HTTP (insecure) access to it.
 * The **accessLog** section turns on access logging.
 Now every request that Traefik routes will be logged.
 By default, this will go to STDOUT so you can view it using docker's log display for the container log.
 You can see the Traefik documentation for other options if you want a persistent access log.
 Here's an example log entry from me accessing my Paperless-NGX container's login page:
 `192.168.10.8 - - [02/Nov/2024:15:12:56 +0000] "GET /accounts/login/?next=/ HTTP/2.0" 200 3164 "-" "-" 96 "https-webserver@docker" "http://172.18.0.3:8000" 68ms`
 * The **log** section is for Traefik's own log (not access logging).
-Here I set the log level to INFO for more information.
+Here I set the log level to DEBUG for more information.
 Again these go to STDOUT by default so you can view the information in the docker log for the container.
 * Finally, the **providers** section is where we tell Traefik where to get its dynamic configuration information.
 Here we set up a Docker provider and use `endpoint` to point Traefik to the Docker API via a file socket.
 The `exposedByDefault: false` turns off Traefik's default behavior of automatically routing to any container it finds.
 This deserves some additional explanation which we'll discuss shortly.

 Now that we've created our `traefik.yml` file with our static configuration, we're ready to install and start Traefik.